SFBdragon/chpc-scc/tutorial1/README.md

 An argument could be made, that the best way to acquire Linux systems administration skills, is to make daily use of a Linux Distribution by running it on your personal laptop, desktop or workstation at home / school.

 This is something for you and your team to investigate after the competition and will not be covered in these tutorials.
-If you feel that you are not comfortable completely migrating to a Linux-based environment, there are a number of methods that can be implemented to assist you in transitioning from Windows to a Linux (or macOS) based *'Daily Driver*:
+If you feel that you are not comfortable completely migrating to a Linux-based environment, there are a number of methods that can be implemented to assist you in transitioning from Windows to a Linux (or macOS) based *'Daily Driver'*:
 * Dual-boot Linux alongside your Windows environment,
 * Windows Subsystem for Linux [(WSL)](https://learn.microsoft.com/en-us/linux/install),
 * Running Linux VM's locally within your Windows environment,